What does it mean to be a follower of Jesus Christ?

 Because we baptize people based on their “profession of faith” we are very careful in how we handle the baptisms of small children.
 While it’s true that 5-year olds can profess faith in Jesus Christ by parroting back what their parents told them to say, we think it’s wise to wait until a child is older to ensure that they are professing a faith that is truly theirs.
 Technically, we’ve never officially decided on a minimum age for this.
 However, we think that encouraging parents to wait until the professing child has reached the age of twelve is good advice.

-Feel free to contact the church to set up an appointment with a church leader who will meet with you.
+Feel free to fill out our form to set up an appointment with a church leader who will meet with you.
 They will ask you questions about your relationship with Jesus Christ and take over from there.
 Together, you can schedule a Sunday morning when you will be baptized.

 Note: While there are other ways to do baptism other than during a service on a Sunday morning (ex: in a pool in someone’s back yard), at Good News, we prefer to baptize people during our Sunday morning services because we believe it is important for the rest of the church people to be able to see it, and to celebrate along with the person being baptized.